She looked at him through the hazy glass, her eyes welling up.

 He didn’t want that.

-He wanted their last memory to be a happy one, of the kiss they shared on her 18th birthday, a night before that fateful evening.
+He wanted their last memory to be a happy one, of the kiss they shared a night before that fateful evening.

 He didn’t want the most beautiful part of his life to be marred by any negativity.
 For that was all he had left to cling on to.